 - Glass Break Sensors

 A glass break sensor triggers an alarm if it detects the sound of shattering glass.
 Since the sound of shattering glass is so unique, you won’t have to worry about other sounds in your home or commercial building triggering the alarm.
 However, if a burglar were to smash a window to enter your home, it would trigger the alarm and scare them off.
 The system is able to detect the sound of shattering glass from several feet in any direction.

 Fire Pros Inc. is a security system company that offers security and fire protection services to customers in six states.
-We cover all of Michigan, Indiana, and Ohio, and parts of Illinois, Wisconsin, and Kentucky.
+We cover all of Michigan and Indiana.
 To learn more about our security systems, call 1-800-968-2871.